Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 ### Where are repressing CREs located compared to activating CREs?

 ![location of repressing and activating CREs on chromosomes](figures/location_of_activating_repressing_CREs_chromosome.png) This plots shows the location of repressing and activating CREs on the different chromosomes.
-It shows now significant trend although it indicates that on chromosome 19 and 4 there are only activating CREs, while an chromosome 9 there are only repressing CREs.
+It shows now significant trend although it indicates that on chromosome 1, 2, 7, 8, 10, 13, 19 and X there are only activating CREs, while an chromosome 5 and 6 there are only repressing CREs.

 ![location of repressing and activating CREs to TSS](figures/location_of_activating_repressing_CREs_TSS.png) The KDE plot considers the location of repressing and activating CREs regarding the distance to the TSS.
-It shows that repressing CREs are a bit closer to the TSS than activating CREs.
+It shows that activating CREs are a bit closer to the TSS than repressing CREs.

 ### Are there CREs that are repressing for one gene but activating for another gene?